CloudLabsAI-Azure/Admin-in-a-day/Admin-Workshop/M02-HOL-Managed-Environments.md

 # Putting Governance in its Place

-## M02-HOL-Managed Environments – Sharing Limits and Pipelines”
+## M02-HOL-Managed Environments – Sharing Limits and Pipelines

 ## Table of Contents